michaelmacinnis/oh/doc/manual.md

     z::me
     z::you

-which produces the output,
+produces the output,

     my name is: z
     my name is: x

-### Pipes
+### Maps

-Using oh, it is relatively simple to record the exit status for each stage in a pipeline.
-The example below,
+Using oh's map type, it is relatively simple to record the exit status for each stage in a pipeline.
+The code below,

     define exit-status: map